Jan Zając: Biography

 As part of the Polish Episcopal Conference in March 2005 he was chairman of the Team Sanctuaries.
 He took also the Chairman of the Charity Commission.
 In addition, he has been chairman of the Board of Caritas Poland.

-He was appointed vicar general on October 7, 2014.
+He was appointed vicar general on 7 October 2014.

 Pope Francis accepted his resignation from the duties of the Auxiliary Bishop of the Archdiocese of Cracow.
 In the same year, he ceased to act as custodian of the shrine of Divine Mercy in Krakow-Lagiewniki, being henceforth curator of honor.

+He is related (grandfather's brother) to Helena Kmieć, Polish missionary murdered in 2017 in Bolivia.